 * Other High Temperature:

 Don't accidentally buy "stove black" the cream wood stove paints (that look like canned shoe-polish).
 They are made for painting cast-iron or steel wood stoves.
-These creamy paints usually come in matte-black, but rarely you can get them in other colors (like brown, hunter & navy).
-I have used this kind of wood stove paint many times & they are simply wonderful.
+These creamy paints usually come in matte-black, rarely can you get them in other colors (like brown, hunter and navy).
+I have used this kind of wood stove paint many times and they are simply wonderful.
 They can make an old rusty wood stove look like brand-new again!
 But they can't be used over metal or glossy areas (like yours).
 Buy high-temp spray pain instead.

-If you have glass doors, take wet newspaper or wet computer paper & stick this wet paper to the glass.
-Be sure to use blue masking tape to cover anyplace you don't want painted!
-If you need to mask-off bricks, sometimes tin-foil works best, because you can easily make the foil adhere to the bricks by running a cloth or your hand along the foil until it conforms to the shape of the bricks & temporarily sticks to them.
+If you have glass doors, take wet newspaper or wet computer paper and stick this wet paper to the glass.
+Be sure to use blue masking tape to cover anyplace you don't want painted.
+If you need to mask-off bricks, sometimes tin-foil works best, because you can easily make the foil adhere to the bricks by running a cloth or your hand along the foil until it conforms to the shape of the bricks and temporarily sticks to them.
 Also, put newspaper under the painting area.